universalbasket/sdk/README.md

 #### `cache`

-This is an array of objects containing `key` and `sourceInputKeys` fields.
-When the inputs of the names in `sourceInputKeys` are known, the app will make a requests for the output of previous jobs given by `key`.
-This can be used to anticipate output _before_ it exists for a job, and can be used to improve the user experience.
+This is an array of objects containing `key`, `sourceInputKeys`, and `variabilityThreshold` fields.

+ - `key`: the equivalent  output key.
+ - `sourceInputKeys`: An array of input keys.
+When data for every listed input is known a request is made for cached data for `key`.
+ - `variabilityThreshold`: A value between 0 and 1, defaulting to 1, which
+   limits how variable a cached output can be.
+For example, 0 corresponds to a high confidence that the cached output is the same as the equvalent output, and 1 corresponds to a low confidence.
+When this is set lower than a cached value which comes back, the cached value will not be used when waiting for outputs before rendering a section, but its data will still be available via `storage` from templates.

+Using the cache can enable you optimise your SDK use to provide a better user experience.

 #### `local`